SysKitTeam/docs-point/governance-and-automation/privacy-review/request-privacy-review.md

 * **Click the Ask Owners action (3)**, and a confirmation dialog opens
 * Here, you can **leave a comment (4)** if you feel one is needed and **click the Ask Owners button (5)** to request a review

-After that, the dialog confirms that the task has been sent and lets you know that you can **check the newly created tasks by going to the Governance screen and, under Privacy Review, clicking Requested Reviews**.
+After that, the dialog confirms that the task has been sent and lets you know that you can **check the newly created tasks by going to the Governance > Privacy Review > Requested Reviews** screen.

 ![Privacy Review](../../.gitbook/assets/request-privacy-review.png)